inivekin/abosa/abosa.typ

 leaving that same feel of sinking, as I dig slow, so hole fills back.
 Unlit, abandoned, unwired,
-a statue with naught to denote, these parts of me once admired has chilled to trap of icy coat.
+a statue without light of note, these parts of me once admired have chilled to trap of icy coat.
 Appendage hydraulics retract,
 where sat inured, frosted blind, my legs curl in for playdead act